AWS Security Hub & GuardDuty for System Architects

 Pitfall 6: Excessive Suppression Rules

-Problem: Created suppression rules for every false positive; now suppressing 90% of findings; real threats hidden.
+Problem: Created suppression rules for every false positive.
+Now suppressing 90% of findings with real threats hidden.

 Solution: Use trusted IP lists instead of broad suppression; review suppression rules quarterly.